The Pros and Cons of Listing Your Wedding Business in a Directory

 2. Results Can Take Time

 Just listing your business doesn’t guarantee instant enquiries.
 Like any marketing platform, it takes time to build visibility, especially if you’re new to the scene.
 Think of it as a long game, not a quick win.
 We’ve seen some suppliers generate immediate bookings in the Book Of Love and others who didn’t see any success over 12 months, despite being excellent!
 We’ve also had someone leave after 12 months and get a booking the day after they left, from a couple who’d discovered them in the directory months before but weren’t in a position to book at the time.
-It’s impossible to measure.
+It’s about ensuring that your business continues to be discovered by future couples.

 3. There's a Cost (But It Should Be Worth It)

 Most quality directories aren’t free, and that’s a good thing.
 It means the platform is being properly managed.
 But you do need to assess whether the investment fits your budget and aligns with your business goals.
-At Book Of Love we want all of our suppliers to see a return on their investment (although we can’t guarantee it) But think of it this way: If you spend somewhere in the region of £300 on a 12-month listing, what’s it going to take to make that a worthwhile investment?
+At MNT, we want all of our suppliers to see a return on their investment (although we can’t guarantee it) Have a think about what it would take to make it a worthwhile investment?

 4. You Still Need to Do Your Part